blackberry-garance/flowershow-app/docs/math.md

 ---
-title: Math
+title: Math equations
+description: Write math equestions with LaTeX syntax.
 ---

-Flowershow supports math syntax where you can use LaTeX notations to denote formulas.

 ## How to use